HeadEdit/IdeaForge/README_EN.md

 ## Roadmap

-- Move reference usage to RAG so nodes retrieve relevant passages by context instead of injecting whole documents.
-- Add a market research node for collecting and organizing competitor and market insights.
 - Improve interaction and feedback across existing nodes to make building and debugging workflows easier.
 - Expand beyond game design with templates and workflows for more general creative and planning use cases.